SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db-for-postgresql.md

 ### Security

-The **Azure Cosmos DB for PostgreSQL - Security** dashboard provides insight into locations of incoming connections, failed authentications and top database errors and warnings.
+The **Azure Cosmos DB for PostgreSQL - Security** dashboard provides insight into locations of incoming connections, failed authentications, and top database errors and warnings.

 Use this dashboard to: